 A final note relates to the class' no-screen request.
-This is hard for all of us in a connected age!
-But it substantially improves the focus and quality of our discussions, and the work that results from them.
+While this is hard for all of us in a connected and digital age, it substantially improves the focus and quality of our discussions, and the work that results from them.
 If you find yourself truly needing to respond to a call or other phone-related emergency, please feel free to do so but leave the classroom quietly.